Azure/azure-sdk-for-python/doc/deprecation_process_new.md

 **Note: This needs to be your LAST commit on the PR.
 More information can be found at [the bottom of the guide under "More details - Order of Development Status commit in PR"].**

-`Inactive` packages are disabled from most CI verificiation, therefore the CI should be faster and have fewer requirements.
+`Inactive` packages are disabled from most CI verification, therefore the CI should be faster and have fewer requirements.

 ## Post your PR in the Python review channel